-Kim Kardashian launches face masks as part of Skims line
+Kim Kardashian unveils a line of face masks as part of Skims brand

 Credit: NBC/Photo Bank/Getty Images

-Kim Kardashian launches face masks as part of Skims line
+Kim Kardashian unveils a line of face masks as part of Skims brand

 Kim Kardashian West has joined the fight against the coronavirus pandemic by launching a range of face masks.

-The 39-year-old reality star's underwear brand "Skims" has released a line of non-medical face masks designed for all-day wear.
+The 39-year-old reality star's underwear brand Skims has released a line of non-medical face masks designed for all-day wear.
 Just like the undergarments, the reusable masks are seamless, breathable and stretchy.

-The masks launched Saturday in five earth colors -- Sand, Clay, Sienna, Cocoa and Onyx -- with prices starting at $8.
+The masks launched Saturday in five tonal colors -- Sand, Clay, Sienna, Cocoa and Onyx -- with prices starting at $8.

 Kardashian West took to Twitter just hours after launching the new product to inform fans that the collection had sold out.